Maggie Ryan

 All Things Considered HostMaggie Ryan is a reporter and local host of All Things Considered for Little Rock Public Radio.

-In the summer of 2021, Maggie served as a reporting intern for the San Antonio Heron, a nonprofit newsroom focused on housing and development in south-central Texas.
-After covering stories ranging from low-income development projects to local politics for the Heron, Maggie continued to develop her reporting skills as a writer and editor for the Profile, the campus magazine at Hendrix College.
+Maggie found her love for journalism during an internship at the San Antonio Heron, a nonprofit newsroom focused on housing and development in south-central Texas.
+At the Heron Maggie covered stories ranging from low-income development projects to local politics.
 During college, Maggie joined a fellowship teaching Arkansans about the Holocaust.

 She loves hearing from listeners.
-Email her at maggie@kuar.org.
+Email her at maggie@kuar.org, or connect on social media @m_rrye

 -